ThePro1604/AdvancedChatFilters-Update/README.md

+> [!IMPORTANT]
+> This library will be updated to major minecraft versions only in the future.

 # AdvancedChatFilters

 AdvancedChatFilters allows for complex manipulation of incoming chat messages.

-Please submit bugs to the [issue tracker](https://github.com/DarkKronicle/AdvancedChatFilters/issues).
-Join the [Discord](https://discord.gg/WnaE3uZxDA) for more help!
+Please submit bugs to the [issue tracker](https://github.com/Arematics/AdvancedChatFilters/issues)

 ## Dependencies

-[AdvancedChatCore](https://github.com/DarkKronicle/AdvancedChatCore) is required to run the mod.
+[AdvancedChatCore](https://github.com/Arematics/AdvancedChatCore) is required to run the mod.

 ## Features